shini4i/argo-watcher/docs/getting-started/concepts.md

 2. **In Progress** — Image detected in Argo CD, deployment is syncing or running.
 3. **Deployed** — Deployment succeeded; application is healthy and synced.
 4. **Failed** — Deployment failed due to health/sync issues or timeout.
+5. **Cancelled** — Superseded by a newer deployment for the same application before reaching a final state; polling stops.
+Unlike Failed, a cancelled task is not counted as a deployment failure.

 ## Deployment Locking